Apolipoprotein C-III: Structure

 ApoC-III is a relatively small protein containing 79 amino acids that can be glycosylated at threonine-74.
-The most abundant glycoforms are characterized by an O-linked disaccharide galactose linked to N-acetylgalactosamine (Gal- GalNAc), further modified with up to 2 sialic acid residues.
+The most abundant glycoforms are characterized by an O-linked disaccharide galactose linked to N-acetylgalactosamine (Gal–GalNAc), further modified with up to two sialic acid residues.
 Less abundant glycoforms are characterized by more complex and fucosylated glycan moieties.

 Function

 APOC3 inhibits lipoprotein lipase and hepatic lipase; it is thought to inhibit hepatic uptake of triglyceride-rich particles.
 The APOA1, APOC3 and APOA4 genes are closely linked in both rat and human genomes.
 The A-I and A-IV genes are transcribed from the same strand, while the A-1 and C-III genes are convergently transcribed.
 An increase in apoC-III levels induces the development of hypertriglyceridemia.

-Recent evidences suggest an intracellular role for Apo-CIII in promoting the assembly and secretion of triglyceride-rich VLDL particles from hepatic cells under lipid-rich conditions.
+Recent evidence suggests an intracellular role for Apo-CIII in promoting the assembly and secretion of triglyceride-rich VLDL particles from hepatic cells under lipid-rich conditions.
 However, two naturally occurring point mutations in human apoC3 coding sequence, namely Ala23Thr and Lys58Glu have been shown to abolish the intracellular assembly and secretion of triglyceride-rich VLDL particles from hepatic cells.

 Clinical significance

 Overexpression of Apo-CIII in humans contributes to atherosclerosis.
 Two novel susceptibility haplotypes (specifically, P2-S2-X1 and P1-S2-X1) have been discovered in ApoAI-CIII-AIV gene cluster on chromosome 11q23; these confer approximately threefold higher risk of coronary heart disease in normal as well as non-insulin diabetes mellitus.
 In persons with type 2 diabetes, elevated plasma Apo-CIII is associated with higher plasma triglycerides and greater coronary artery calcification (a measure of subclinical atherosclerosis).

 Apo-CIII delays the catabolism of triglyceride rich particles.
 HDL cholesterol particles that bear Apo-CIII are associated with increased, rather than decreased, risk for coronary heart disease.

-Elevations of Apo-CIII found in genetic variation studies may predispose patients to non-alcoholic fatty liver disease.
+Elevations of Apo-CIII associated with single-nucleotide polymorphisms found in genetic variation studies may predispose patients to non-alcoholic fatty liver disease, although the association has been questioned and may be specific to certain ethnicities or to people without central obesity.

+Antisense oligonucleotides that bind APOC3 mRNA and prevent its translation have been found to reduce episodes of acute pancreatitis in people with familial chylomicronemia syndrome and lower their triglyceride levels in blood.
+Adverse effects include thrombocytopenia, which may be prevented by targeting hepatocellular APOC3 expression with a chemically modified oligonucleotide.